rajkumawat01/pccoemechanicaldepartment.io/README.md

 This is repository for PCCOE mechanical department

-Instruction for everyone
+Instructions for everyone
 1. Fork this repository.

-2. Upload(PUSH) the folder from you computer which contain all the webpages related to your tab.
+2. Upload(PUSH) the folder from you computer which contain all the webpages related to your assigned tab.

-3. Folder name should be same as your assigned tab name (no white allowed, use underscore instead of whitespace).
+3. Folder name should be same as your assigned tab name (no white spaces allowed, use underscore instead of whitespace).

 4. Folder should have all html,css,javascript files and images that you have used.